 The Lake County Tax Collector serves as as an agent for the Department of Highway Safety and Motor Vehicles (DHSMV).
-We provide the services of titling and registering mobile homes at any of our branch locations.
+We provide the services of titling and registering mobile homes at any of our regional service center locations.

 In Florida, mobile homes must be titled and registered, similar to motor vehicles.
 A decal is issued rather than a license plate.